Shobha0703/Dentwise/README.md

 ## ✨ Overview

 **DentWise** simplifies dental appointment booking with a modern interface and secure email notifications.
-Users can easily schedule appointments, receive instant confirmation emails, and enjoy a clean & responsive UI powered by **ShadCN UI + Tailwind CSS**.
+Users can easily schedule appointments, receive instant confirmation emails, and enjoy a clean & responsive UI powered by **ShadCN UI**

 ---